 1. Become better informed.
 Participate in our regular Mission Intangible Monthly Briefings held on the second Friday of every month, read the book, Reputation, Stock Price and You: Why the market rewards some companies and punishes others (2012) or its predecessor, Mission: Intangible.
 Managing risk and reputation to create enterprise value (2010), available at the IAFS Store, specialty finance sector retailers, or other leading online book retailers.

-3. Join our community on Linked-In and stay in the information flow and/or follow Twitter missives at #ReputationRisk.
+2. Join our community on Linked-In and stay in the information flow and/or follow Twitter missives at #ReputationRisk.